Colonialism and the Olympic Games: Circassian protests

+Use of Red Hill

 In particular, there is much ire over the use of a hill called Red Hill.
 In 1864, a group of Circassians apparently tried to return home but were attacked and a battle ensued, ending in their massacre, and the naming of the hill for the blood spilled.
 There were skiing and snowboarding events planned to be held on this hill.

-NBC analyst comment at the 2018 Winter Olympics in Pyeongchang, Gangwon Province
+2018 Winter Olympics

 During the opening ceremony, NBC analyst Joshua Cooper Ramo noted that Japan occupied Korea from 1910 to 1945, and then added, "But every Korean will tell you that Japan is a cultural and technological and economic example that has been so important to their own transformation."
 In The Korea Times, Jung Min-ho called the comment "incorrect and insensitive," writing that "Tens of thousands of Koreans and non-Koreans alike have criticized Ramo and NBC Sports on their social media, urging them to correct this misinformation and apologize."
 Koreans still feel the pain of all those years under the Japanese occupation.
 In response to this backlash, NBC issued an on-air apology and Ramo was fired from his job at NBC the next day.

-Acknowledgement of the Liancourt Islands and the Kuril Islands at the 2020 Summer Olympics in Tokyo, Japan
+2020 Summer Olympics

+Liancourt Rocks

 Russian and South Korean officials took issue with a map of the torch relay on the Games' official website, which depicted the disputed Liancourt Rocks (territory claimed by Japan but governed by South Korea) and Kuril Islands (territory claimed by Japan and Russia) as part of Japan.
 Maria Zakharova, spokeswoman of the Russian Ministry of Foreign Affairs, described the inclusion as "illegal", and accused the Tokyo Organising Committee of "politicising" the Games.